edwin-huber/edwin-huber/README.md

 ### Hi there 👋

+I'm lucky enough to have a great job working for Microsoft, building and playing with software code for a living.
+If you're reading this, I'm hoping you love coding and technology as much as I do! 😄

 - 🔭 In my spare time I work on the Azure Storage Emulator - Azurite, my day job involves helping Microsoft ISV partners create cloud solutions.
 - ⚡ Fun facts: I started out with a Vic 20 in the 80s, played around with Amiga Basic in the 90s, and spent about 10 years looking at C, C++ and assembly in tthe 2000s.